jinxlover/daily-unbiased-news/README.md

   the RSS feeds, deduplicates and sorts the results, then writes them to `data/news.json`.
 If the data changes, the action commits and pushes the updated JSON back to your repository.
+- **Concurrent fetching:** Feed URLs within each category are fetched in parallel using Python's `ThreadPoolExecutor`, speeding up updates while isolating failures to individual feeds.
 - **In-browser updates:** The front-end script automatically re-fetches `data/news.json` every 10 minutes so the page shows the latest headlines without requiring a manual refresh.